 Why does it matter which credit bureau data my score is calculated with?

-There are three major credit bureaus in the United States: TransUnion, Experian and Equifax.
+There are three major US credit bureaus: TransUnion, Experian and Equifax.
 Each compiles data about you from credit providers, which FICO uses to generate your credit score.

 While each bureau will largely have the same information on you, their data will differ.
 For example, some creditors might report your information to just one or two of the bureaus.
 That’s why your credit score will be different depending on which bureau’s data it was derived from.